sockcymbal/QuestionImprover/README.md

 ### Goal
 The Retrospective phase is a crucial part of any reasoning or problem-solving process.
 It provides an opportunity to learn from experience, improve future processes, and deepen understanding of the problem or question at hand.
 It's a fundamental mechanism that enables compound growth/learning.

-Appending a Retrospective phase to Tree of Thoughts gives the LLM (and human) an opportunity to review and analyze the holistic process.
-This can also help inspire future iterations of more refined prompts and ways to improve the template itself.
+Appending a Retrospective phase to a reasoning process gives the LLM (and human) an opportunity to review and analyze the holistic process.
+This can also help inspire future iterations of more refined prompts and ways to improve the blueprint itself.

 ### Prompt:
 ```